Back to work

 • Some baseline Group Policies to lock things down

-1. Made the server a Domain Controller – so it could run AD DS.
+1. Promoted the server to a Domain Controller so it could run AD DS.

-• DNS & time are everything.
-If your Domain Controller isn’t using itself as DNS or the time drifts, Kerberos breaks and logins fail.
+• DNS and time matter more than you think.
+If the Domain Controller is not using itself as DNS, or the time drifts, Kerberos breaks and sign-ins fail.

 Quick checks I ran

-• Get-ADDomain; Get-ADForest – make sure the domain is alive.
+• Get-ADDomain; Get-ADForest to make sure the domain was healthy

-• gpresult /r – confirm which policies apply to a workstation.
+• gpresult /r to confirm which policies reached a workstation

-• whoami /all – see what groups/privileges a logged-in user has.
+• whoami /all to see group membership and privileges for a signed-in user

 What I learned

-• A reliable AD setup starts with good DNS, correct time, and a sensible OU design.
+• Good AD setups start with DNS, time sync, and a sensible OU structure

-• Fine-grained password policies are best used for special cases (like admins), not everyone.
+• Fine-grained password policies are best for special cases, not every account

-• Add a second Domain Controller for backup.
+• Add a second Domain Controller for redundancy

-• Write and test a restore runbook (so I know how to recover if things break).
+• Write and test a recovery runbook so I know what to do if the lab falls over